Available with Standard or Advanced license.

 Create a new parcel traverse

-To create a new parcel traverse, do one of the following:
+To open the Parcel Details dialog box to create a new parcel traverse, do one of the following:

 - Click the New Parcel tool on the Parcel Editor toolbar.